+Child care staff, students, or other persons in the school setting should also follow routine food safety practices, including diligent hand hygiene.
+More information may be found on the BCCDC Food Safety webpage.
 Child Care Centres can continue to accept food donations to support learning and the delivery of meal programs, breakfast clubs and other food access initiatives.
-Staff and students should be encouraged to not share items that come in contact with the mouth (e.g., food, drinks, unwashed utensils,) (Provincial COVID-19 Communicable Disease Guidelines for K-12 Settings, August 25, 2022).
+Staff and students should be encouraged to not share items that come in contact with the mouth (e.g., food, drinks, unwashed utensils,) (Provincial COVID-19 Communicable Disease Guidelines for K-12 Settings, September 2023).